CozminaSecula/digcomp-db/README.md

 -   Use cases and implementation scenarios

 The project presentation and documentation are in English, while the database content is in Romanian.
+For demonstration purposes, this project includes data for only one competence area.

 ### 1.3 Problem statement